andreafooo/multistakeholder_poi/README.md

 ```
 3. Create/update the script ```globals.py``` in the root directory and add the line ```BASE_DIR = /path/to/your/base/directory/```.
 This base directory will be used to store the datasets and the recommender outputs.

+Note: The dataset samples are provided for all four dataset, hence you can skip steps 4-5.
 4. In the ```BASE_DIR``` proceed by creating dataset folders with the following structure ```<dataset_name>_dataset``` and then place the original, (unzipped) data files in this folder.

 Links to the original datasets used in this study: